Year 6 Mrs. Horan

 Children's Planners, Reading books and Log books should be in school at all times.

-SPaG is due in on a Monday.
+Reading is due in on a Monday.

-Maths is due in on a Wednesday.
+SPAG is due in on a Wednesday.

-Reading and spelling are due in on a Friday.
+Maths is due in on a Thursday.

 Welcome to Year 6.
 We hope you like our welcoming self-portraits!